Chipko movement: Effect

 Women's participation in the Chipko agitation was a very novel aspect of the movement.
 The forest contractors of the region usually doubled up as suppliers of alcohol to men.
 Women held sustained agitations against the habit of alcoholism and broadened the agenda of the movement to cover other social issues.
 The movement achieved a victory when the government issued a ban on felling of trees in the Himalayan regions for fifteen years in 1980 by then Prime Minister Indira Gandhi, until the green cover was fully restored.
 One of the prominent Chipko leaders, Gandhian Sunderlal Bahuguna, took a 5,000 kilometre (3000 mile) trans-Himalaya foot march in 1981–83, spreading the Chipko message to a far greater area.
 Gradually, women set up cooperatives to guard local forests, and also organized fodder production at rates conducive to local environment.
 Next, they joined in land rotation schemes for fodder collection, helped replant degraded land, and established and ran nurseries stocked with species they selected.

 Participants

 Chandi Prasad Bhatt one of the key leaders of the movement.

 One of Chipko's most salient features was the mass participation of female villagers.
-As the backbone of Uttarakhand's Agrarian economy, women were most directly affected by environmental degradation and deforestation, and thus related to the issues most easily.
-How much this participation was impacted or derived from the ideology of Chipko has been fiercely debated in academic circles.
+As the backbone of Uttarakhand's agrarian economy, women were most directly affected by environmental degradation and deforestation, and thus related to the issues most easily.
+How much of this participation was impacted by or derived from the ideology of Chipko has been fiercely debated in academic circles.

 Despite this, both female and male activists did play pivotal roles in the movement, including Gaura Devi, Sudesha Devi, Bachni Devi, Chandi Prasad Bhatt, Sundarlal Bahuguna, Govind Singh Rawat, Dhoom Singh Negi, Shamsher Singh Bisht and Ghanasyam Raturi, the Chipko poet, whose songs are still popular in the Himalayan region.
 Chandi Prasad Bhatt was awarded the Ramon Magsaysay Award in 1982, and Sunderlal Bahuguna was awarded the Padma Vibhushan in 2009.